kyongh-Git/CS5783/assignment2/ReadMe.txt

 Read me - Assignment2 - Neural Network
 CS 4783/5783

-Question 1 is uploaded through Canvas
-Question 2 code is posted on Github repository
+Question 1 is in the pdf name "Assignment 2 Question1" Question 2 follow up answers are in the pdf name "Assignment 2 Question2" Question 2 code is posted on Github repository

 To change the activation function